Dishoungh/martrec/README.md

 # martrec
-Uses YOLOv3 and AWSCLI to process videos and extract images that detects freight trucks and cars on the road
+Uses YOLOv3 and AWSCLI to process videos and extract images that detects freight trucks and cars on the road.

-Part of the code in this project is from the repo: https://github.com/iArunava/YOLOv3-Object-Detection-with-OpenCV
+Most of the code in utils/yolo_utils.py is from the repo: https://github.com/iArunava/YOLOv3-Object-Detection-with-OpenCV